-The theme will be Animal Agents and children aged four to 11 will be challenged to read 6 books over the summer for which they will receive prizes along the way and a medal and certificate on completion.Close
+The theme will be Mischief Makers in partnership with the Beano comic which celebrated its 80th anniversary this year.
+Children aged four to 11 will be challenged to read 6 books over the summer for which they will receive prizes along the way and a medal and certificate on completion.Close

 - Children's reading can 'dip' during the long summer holidays.
 The Reading Agency’s annual Summer Reading Challenge helps gets three quarters of a million children into libraries to maintain their reading skills and confidence

-- 9,761 Wiltshire children aged 4 to 11 took part in last year's Big Friendly Read themed challenge and 6,233 completed it by reading six books, in total 42,110 books were read
+- 9,370 Wiltshire children aged 4 to 11 took part in last year's Animal Agents themed challenge and 5,796 completed it by reading six books, in total 39,019 books were read

 - The Summer Reading Challenge is intrinsically inclusive and can contribute to the achievement of all your pupils including those with special educational needs, disadvantaged pupils and the most able